 Why do people grind their teeth?

 People grind their teeth for lots of reasons.
 Sometimes, grinding occurs as the result of stress – usually during an uncommonly stressful period.
 If you have headaches often when you wake, it’s more likely your grinding problem is the result of an unbalanced bite.

 Your teeth are designed to line up in pairs – 16 top teeth match up with 16 bottom teeth (assuming you haven’t lost teeth or had teeth extracted).
 When that balance is disturbed, either through the aforementioned tooth loss or from a misaligned bite, your teeth will seek out a way to achieve that balance.
-That’s what causes teeth grinding; it’s your mouth’s unrelenting desire to find that balance it was anatomically designed to have.
+That’s what causes teeth grinding!
+It’s your mouth’s unrelenting desire to find that balance that it naturally has.

 Grinding occurs most commonly at night when we’re not conscious of its occurring.
 During the day when we are more aware of our actions, we are usually able to prevent grinding from occurring, either consciously or subconsciously.

 How does nighttime tooth grinding cause headaches?